felixfontein/acme-certificate/README.md

 Please see these files for further instructions and example content.

-This code should work with Python 2 (untested) and Python 3, and requires OpenSSL's command line tool `openssl` in the path.
+This code should work with Python 2 and Python 3, and requires OpenSSL's command line tool `openssl` in the path.
 Please note that this project is not well tested and audited, so please check the code intensively before using this in a production environment!